yurigushiken/pdf-to-notion/readme.md

 Before you start, you will need:

-- **Google Drive API credentials**: Download your credentials JSON file from the Google Cloud Console.
+- **Google Drive API credentials**: Create new project and service acccount with editor priveliges.
+Download your credentials JSON file from the Google Cloud Console.
+- **Google Drive folder sharing**: Share your target PDF folder with your Google service account email address.
-- **Notion API token**: Obtain your Notion API token and Notion database ID.
+- **Notion integration**: Create a new integration with Notion.
+Obtain your Notion API token and Notion database ID.
+- **Notion Page Connections**: Connect your Notion page to your new integration (wtihin Notion page menu).
 - **Claude Haiku API key**: Add your Claude Haiku API key.

 ## Setup Instructions